 Since 1932, we have been the only national Armed Forces Charity that supports limbless veterans for the duration of their lives.

-To assist limbless veterans to lead independent and fulfilling lives.
+Our mission is to assist limbless veterans lead independent and fulfilling lives

 We are dedicated to assisting serving and ex-Service men and women who have suffered life-changing limb loss or the use of a limb, an eye or loss of sight.